 Since our founding in 2009, we have experienced rapid growth.
-For example, our headcount has grown to 574 full-time employees as of April 30, 2021, with employees located both in the United States and internationally.
 The growth and expansion of our business places a continuous and significant strain on our management, operational, and financial resources.
 Further growth of our operations to support our customer base, our expanding third-party relationships, our information technology systems, and our internal controls and procedures may not be adequate to support our operations.
-Managing our growth will also require significant expenditures and allocation of valuable management resource, including the challenges of integrating, developing, and motivating a rapidly growing employee base in various countries around the world.
+Managing our growth will also require significant expenditures and allocation of valuable management resources, including the challenges of integrating, developing, and motivating a rapidly growing employee base in various countries around the world.
 Certain members of our management have not previously worked together for an extended period of time, and some do not have experience managing a public company, which may affect how they manage our growth.